Contrast-Security-OSS/docs/content/tools/cli/Cli-tool.md

 * Source code for Java, .NET and Node applications must be available locally to be examined by the CLI tool:

- * Java applications must have Maven installed with the dependencies plugin.
+ * Java applications must have *Maven* installed with the [dependency plugin](https://maven.apache.org/plugins/maven-dependency-plugin/).
  * .NET and .NET Core applications must have a *package.lock.json* file present.
  * Node applications must have a *package-lock.json* file present.